Augiedog/Whac-a-Mole/README.md

-# React-a-Mole
+# Whack-a-Mole

-In this activity, you will develop a React-based Whac-a-Mole game from scratch.
-You will use all of the concepts learned in this module.

-You will:
+This Web App, was developed as a React-based Whac-a-Mole game.
+The game is really fun to [Play](http://mole-a-whack.herokuapp.com/)
+<sup>Hosting Provided thru Heroku</sup>

+Some things I learned while making this:
-* Generate components dynamically.
+- Generate components dynamically.
-* Use state to track the score and mole status.
+- Use state to track the score and mole status.
-* Utilize the useEffect hook to govern the mole (component) lifecycle.
+- Utilize the useEffect hook to govern the mole (component) lifecycle.